hetu-project/acl-aos-tee/README.md

-# AI4Science OS TEE Operator
+# AI4Science OS TEE Worker

 ## Overview

-The AI4Science OS(AOS) TEE Operator is a role of EigenAVS in Hetu Protocols.
+The AI4Science OS(AOS) TEE Worker is a worker sevice of AOS operator.

-By registering with AOS on Dispatcher, the operator could service the AI inference verification task.The staker can delegate funds to an operator by Delegation Manager contract.
+By registering with AOS on Operator, the worker could service the AI inference verification task.

 The [Llm-In-TEE](#llm-in-tee) is a novelty framworks to run a TEE verification node service.
 And the AOS TEE Operators are TEE workers and building on Llm-In-TEE framwork.